GRAAL-Research/poutyne/CONTRIBUTING.md

 ## Write bug reports with detail, background, and sample code

 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/GRAAL-Research/poutyne/issues); it's that easy!
+Report a bug by [opening a new issue](https://github.com/GRAAL-Research/poutyne/issues).
+You should use one of our [proposed templates](https://github.com/GRAAL-Research/poutyne/tree/master/.github/ISSUE_TEMPLATE) when appropriate; they are integrated with GitHub and do most of the formatting for you.
+It's that easy!

 **Great Bug Reports** tend to have: